 But the context for a social media campaign is different than the context for a 10-page white paper.
 And processes change.
 And editorial standards evolve.

-Most pro content teams have already invested in structured context files, maintained style documentation, and persistent brand guidelines.
+Most pro content teams have already invested in style, brand, and process guidelines.
 When AI is directly connected to these sources where they live and evolve, the context for any given writing project is a given.
-And with each brief, each writing session, and each round of feedback, there’s an opportunity to refine and improve these sources over time.
+And with each brief, each writing session, and each round of feedback, there’s an opportunity to refine and improve these sources over time—making context a valuable asset worth maintaining.

 2. Integration